radarek/code-golf-in-ruby-KRUG-2024/slides.md

 ## Agenda

-* What is the code golf?
+* What is code golf?
-* Code golf example
+* Out first challenge
 * Magic moments
 * Where to golf?
+* Summary

 ***

+---

 ## What is the code golf?